 Brown, Chiasera, Casanova, Greenup, Jeff, Unlap

-Diploma—The Bachelor of Science degree and a baccalaureate certificate of completion are awarded by the University of Alabama at Birmingham.
+Diploma—The Master of Science in Clinical Laboratory Sciences (M.S.C.L.S.) degree is awarded by the University of Alabama at Birmingham.

-Graduates are eligible to apply for the certification examinations of the National Certification Agency for Medical Laboratory Personnel and the Board of Registry of the American Society for Clinical Pathology.
+Graduates who complete the professional entry plan are eligible to apply for generalist certification examinations of the National Certification Agency for Medical Laboratory Personnel and the Board of Registry of the American Society of Clinical Pathologists.